Giovanni1085/academic-kickstart/content/project/SS-mapping-DH/index.md

 ---
-title: Transfer learning for historical collections
+title: Mapping Digital Humanities
-summary: When and how to use transfer learning for historical collections made of texts and images?
+summary: An effort to build a map of digital humanities research, and understand its ties within and outside the humanities.
 date: "2020-08-19T00:00:00Z"

 reading_time: false  # Show estimated reading time?